 The Log Cabin Arrow Crochet Afghan Pattern may look very intimidating, especially to a beginner, but in reality it's an easy crochet pattern to work up.
 With 11 crochet colors involved you'll find yourself mesmerized as your work up the afghan.
 24 squares are worked individually with the log cabin style and then joined together following a diagram.
 This is certainly one easy crochet afghan pattern you'll want to display in your home for all to see.

-VIDEO TUTORIAL AVAILABLE Beginners and seasoned crocheters alike will love that the On the Bias Rectangular Afghan pattern uses simple crochet stitch pattern repeats to create the textured design, making it perfect for those days when you need to sit, crochet and decompress.
-If working on the bias (or corner-to-corner as it’s more widely known) is intimidating, no worries!
-I’ve created a video tutorial to help.
-Pair this crochet blanket pattern with Lion Brand Yarns Mandala or Wool Ease Cakes, self-striping yarns, and all of the colorwork is done for you making this a perfect crochet project for binge watching your favorite TV show.
-And I don’t know about you, but my favorite part of self-striping yarns is that I’m not left with a bunch of ends to weave in!
+While I was working up the sample of my Griffin Shawl, I knew I wanted to come up with a similar design for a crochet afghan pattern that was worked in the round.
+Beginners and seasoned crocheters alike will love that the Centaur Mandala Afghan pattern uses simple crochet stitch pattern repeats to create the textured design, making it perfect for those days when you need to sit, crochet and decompress.
+Pair this crochet blanket pattern with Lion Brand Yarns Mandala, a self-striping yarn, and all of the colorwork is done for you making this a perfect crochet project for binge watching your favorite TV show.
+And I don't know about you, but my favorite part of self-striping yarns is that I'm not left with a bunch of ends to weave in!